timdonnelly/Advance/README.md

 Originally developed to power the animations throughout the Storehouse app for iOS, Advance has evolved into a composable set of tools with a [simple API](http://timdonnelly.github.io/Advance/docs).

-##### Should I use it?
-Advance shines when:

-* You are building gesture-based interactions that use physics to reflect the behavior of the real world.
-* You need to animate custom types with per-frame callbacks.
-* ???.
-Advance is extensible, making it easy to build custom animation and simulation types.

-You can accomplish amazing things with Advance.
-But you should be sensitive to the performance impact of performing per-frame animations on the main thread.
-Check out [this article](https://www.objc.io/issues/12-animations/interactive-animations/) on objc.io for a good overview.

-*If you simply want to animate the basic properties of a view, it's probably best to stick with UIView animations / Core Animation.*

-##### Requirements
-* iOS 10+, tvOS 10+, or OS X 10.12+
-* Swift 4.0+ (Xcode 9 or higher)

 ### Examples

 ##### Check out the sample app.